temenb/request-logger-stub/README.md

 # request-logger-stub

-This project logs all requests to the server, except request to get "/" without parameters. on get request "/" list of requests is displayed.
+This project logs all requests to the server. \
+Logs are stored in the "log" directory. \
+You may see the logs e.g. by `tail -f {filename}` tool.